Virtual vector bundles and graded Thom spectra: Orientations and the graded Thom isomorphism

 \begin{corollary} Suppose that the operad $\cD$ in Theorem~\ref{thm:mult-R-Thom-iso} is an $E_{\infty}$ operad (such that $X$ has an $E_{\infty}$ orientation).
 Then $R\wedge \mS^{\cW}[X]\simeq RP\bigtriangleup X_{h\cW}$ as graded $E_{\infty}$ $R$-algebras. \end{corollary}

-The above corollary applies in particular when $M=X$ is a cofibrant commutative $\cW$-space monoid equipped with a map of commutative $\cW$-space monoids $M\to W$, in which case we may set $\cD=\cE$.
-In general, the corollary shows that the graded Thom isomorphism is compatible with the Dyer-Lashoff operations arising from the $E_{\infty}$ structures.
+The above corollary applies in particular when $M=X$ is a cofibrant commutative $\cW$-space monoid equipped with a map of commutative $\cW$-space monoids $M\to W$ in which case we may set $\cD=\cE$.
+In general, the corollary shows that the graded Thom isomorphism is compatible with the Dyer--Lashof operations arising from the $E_{\infty}$ structures.

-For the algebraic version of the graded Thom isomorphism, it will be convenient to introduce some notation: Given a commutative orthogonal ring spectrum $R$ and a $\cW$-space $X$, we write